AUTO P. I. MOBILE PRE-PURCHASE INSPECTIONS 512-454-5999

 ABC News Report:

-12 Limitations and Problems with Carfax or any Vehicle History Report:
+12 Limitations and Problems with Vehicle History Reports:

 1) Not all totaled vehicles end up with negative "reconditioned or salvage" titles.
-A Carfax report will show if a vehicle was totaled when two things happen.
-First, someone must create and submit the paperwork that changes the title's status, and second, Carfax must somehow have access to that information.
-If the paperwork were never submitted to the State's DMV, the title would never be changed.
-For example, State Farm Insurance was sued for not reporting 32,000 to 40,000 totaled vehicles to the State's DMV.
-Since the titles were never changed, these totaled vehicles were patched together and re-sold to the public with the original "clean" title and a "clean" Carfax report.
-State Farm was found guilty and agreed to pay $40 million in fines.
-Automotive experts estimate State Farm made between $60 to $80 million by not reporting these vehicles to the DMV.
+State Farm Insurance was sued by the federal government for not reporting 32,000 to 40,000 vehicles, that were totaled, to the State's DMV.
+Since the titles were never changed, these totaled vehicles were re-sold to the public with the original "clean" title and a "clean" history report.
+State Farm paid $40 million in fines.
+Despite paying a fine, automotive experts estimate State Farm made between $60 to $80 million by not reporting these vehicles to the DMV.
 This is an easy way to achieve high-profit margins, and this is not an isolated incident.

-In addition, Carfax fails to inform their customers that some States do not report negative comments on their titles.
+Vehicle history companies fail to inform their customers that some States do not report negative comments on their vehicle titles.
 These titles will not show past problems such as "salvage, rebuilt, true miles unknown, theft recovery, etc..."
-Carfax's buyback guarantee is not enforceable for vehicle titles that never changed to "totaled."".
+Vehicle History Companies' buyback guarantee is not enforceable for vehicle titles that never were changed or designated to "totaled".

 2) There is no centralized database for accident reports or accident repairs.
-Not all insurance companies disclose or share their accident information to Carfax.
-Carfax admits that thousands of accidents each day will never show up on a Carfax report.
-Even if Carfax reports an accident, it cannot inform the buyer of the extent of the accident damages or the quality of any repairs.
+Not all insurance companies disclose or share accident information to vehicle history companies.
+There are thousands of accidents each day that will never show up on their reports.
+Even if the report shows an accident, it cannot inform the buyer of the extent of the accident damage or the quality of the repairs.

 3) There is no centralized database for automotive repairs.
-Carfax has little access to automotive repair information performed by franchise repair facilities, independent repair facilities, used car dealers, auction reconditioning, wholesalers, shade tree mechanics, and the millions of do-it-yourselfers.
-Many Carfax reports show little or no repair information compared to the hundreds of thousands of automotive repairs performed each day.
-If Carfax reports a repair, it cannot determine if the problem was fixed correctly or additional mechanical/electrical problems with the vehicle.
+Vehicle history companies have little access to automotive repair information.
+Each day, thousands of repairs are performed by franchise repair facilities, independent repair facilities, used car dealers, auction reconditioning, wholesalers, shade tree mechanics, and the millions of do-it-yourselfers.
+If a history report reports a repair, it cannot determine if the problem was fixed correctly or additional mechanical/electrical problems with the vehicle.

-4) Carfax does not verify its information.
-Carfax does not verify the information provided by its sources.
-Today's vehicle identification number (VIN) is comprised 17 letters and digits.
-It is easy to input an incorrect VIN or mileage or other identifying information.
-Any mistake can cause a Carfax report to wrongly show "mileage discrepancies, airbag deployment, accident damage, salvage, etc...."
+4) Vehicle history companies do not verify their information.
+Vehicle History Companies do not verify the information provided by there sources.
+The vehicle identification number (VIN) is comprised of 17 letters and digits.
+It is easy to input an incorrect VIN or current mileage or other identifying information.
+These mistakes will cause a Vehicle History Company's report to wrongly show erroneous problems such as "mileage discrepancies, airbag deployment, accident damage, salvage title, etc...."
 Any database manager will tell you, "garbage in, garbage out."

-5) Used car dealers know the limitations of a Carfax report.
-Some dealers knowingly buy vehicles with frame and accident damages but have a "clean" Carfax report.
-They sell these damaged vehicles to unsuspecting buyers by showing a Carfax report with "no structural damage reported" and "no accidents or damage reported to Carfax."
+5) Used car dealers know the limitations of a vehicle history report.
+Some dealers knowingly buy vehicles with frame and accident damages but no information on the history report.
+They sell these damaged vehicles to unsuspecting buyers by showing a history report with "no structural damage reported" and "no accidents or damage reported."

-6) Carfax can't tell you who owns the vehicle.
-Carfax only displays the registration state.
-You have to contact the DMV to determine who owns the vehicle.
+6) Vehicle history report can't tell you who owns the vehicle.
+History reports give the registration state.
+You must contact the DMV to determine who owns the vehicle.

 7) A State's annual safety and/or emission tests are not pre-purchase inspections.
-A Carfax report might show that a vehicle passed a States' yearly safety or emission test.
+A history report might show that a vehicle passed a States' yearly safety or emission test.
 However, these annual safety or emissions tests do not cover most mechanical and electrical systems.
-Pevious safety or emission test cannot tell the buyer the current condition of any component or system.
+Previous safety or emission tests cannot tell the buyer the current condition of any component or system.

-8) Carfax is a "history" report, not a "current" report.
-There is a time lag from when an incident occurs and when (or if) it gets into a Carfax report.
-This time lag can be significant and allow a damaged vehicle to be re-sold before Carfax reports the negative information.
+8) A "history" report, not a "current" report.
+There is a time lag from when an incident occurs and when (or if) it gets into a history report.
+This time lag can be significant and allow a damaged vehicle to be re-sold before the negative information is included in a history report.

-10) Carfax is not consumer-friendly.
-There are many consumer internet sites full of complaints and problems with Carfax.
-If you have a complaint or see a mistake on a report, you must contact them via email and wait for a response (Carfax does not allow phoned-in protests).
-Carfax will not perform an investigation when you dispute an unfavorable report.
-Carfax requires the consumer to get documentation refuting what Carfax has in its database.
+10) Vehicle History Companies are not consumer-friendly.
+There are many consumer sites full of complaints and problems with vehicle history companies.
+If you have a complaint or see a mistake in a report, in most cases you must contact them via email and wait for a response.
+If you find a mistake on a your vehicle's history report, the Vehicle History Company normally will not perform an investigation.
+These companies require the consumer to get documentation refuting the information in their database.
 Obtaining proof is usually tedious and time-consuming.
 Some errors are impossible to dispute, especially if the reported information is erroneous.
+Even if you have an error corrected by one company, you must contact the other companies to correct their databases.

-11) Carfax hides behind their disclaimer.
-Many Carfax customers have purchased used vehicles with a "clean" Carfax report to discover existing problems and accident damages resulting in a financial loss.
-When confronted by their customers, Carfax refers them to read their disclaimer.
+11) Vehicle History Companies hide behind their disclaimer and wording.
+Many customers have purchased used vehicles with a "clean" history report to discover existing problems, previous accident damage, and totaled vehicles resulting in a financial loss.
+When confronted, these companies just reiterate their disclaimers.

 12) Perception is the reality to the used car buyer.
-The perception created by Carfax and hyped by used car dealers lead consumers to believe that if the Carfax report is “clean,” they eliminated the risks when purchasing a used vehicle.
-Carfax touts it has over 92,000 different sources (in USA and Canada).
-However, that's less than 25% of the estimated automotive industry sources for vehicle information. - Inaccurate History Report cost buyers
+The perception created by history reporting companies, and hyped by used car dealers, lead consumers to believe that if the report is “clean,” they eliminated the risks when purchasing a used vehicle.

 Conclusion:

-A history report is like any tool, and there is a limit to what each device can accomplish.
+A history report is like any tool, and there is a limit to what each tool can accomplish.
 No history report can determine the current condition of a used vehicle.

 You cannot negotiate your best deal unless you know the exact condition of the vehicle.
 The ONLY way to determine the current state of all the mechanical, electrical, body & frame is to have them professionally inspected by an ASE Certified Master Technician for all the mechanical and electrical systems and Body & Frame Specialist for accident damage.